Yetter Coleman Attorneys Named Among 2022 Texas Super Lawyers

 Contracts and Business Torts

 - CenterPoint Energy Pipeline Servs. v.
 EMS.
-Tried a multi-million-dollar fraud and computer theft dispute for a natural gas pipeline company against a pipeline maintenance company, resulting in a take-nothing judgment against the maintenance company and full recovery on counterclaims and claims for attorneys’ fees.
+Tried a multi-million-dollar fraud and computer theft dispute for a natural gas pipeline company against pipeline maintenance company, resulting in a take-nothing judgment against the maintenance company and full recovery on counterclaims and claims for attorneys’ fees.

 - Confidential Client.
 Represented a major hospital system in arbitrating disputes arising from the termination of its long-term affiliation with a premier medical school, including successfully recovering tens of millions of dollars in disputed funds held by the parties.